 SPECIAL NOTE REGARDING SITES AND OBJECTS THAT HAVE A RELIGIOUS CONNECTION

 The establishment clause of the U.S. Constitution permits the government to include religious objects and sites within an aid program under certain conditions.
-For example, an item with a religious connection (including a place of worship) may be the subject of a cultural preservation grant if the item derives its primary significance and is nominated solely on the basis of architectural, artistic, historical, or other cultural (not religious) criteria.
+For example, an item with a religious connection (including a place of worship) may be the subject of a cultural preservation grant if the item derives its primary significance and is nominated solely on the basis of architectural, artistic, historical or other cultural (not religious) criteria.
 ECA encourages embassies considering preservation projects with a religious connection to contact the AFCP Program Director.

-Re: Ambassadors Fund for Cultural Preservation 2021 Grants Program_Round I Email: PASPhnomPenh@state.gov
+Re: Ambassadors Fund for Cultural Preservation 2022 Grants Program_Round 1

 Each concept note submitted must include:

-a) Project basics, including working title, anticipated project length (Note: Applicants may propose project periods of up to 60 months), location/site, and project cost estimate (amount requested from AFCP; in U.S. dollars);
+A).
+Project basics, including working title, anticipated project length (Note: Applicants may propose project periods of up to 60 months), location/site, and project cost estimate (amount requested from AFCP, in U.S. dollars)

 - why it is in the interests of the U.S. government to fund the project;